 They provide all the tools you would ever need and a live community of over 1 million people worldwide.
 No waiting for forum responses.
 Your questions are answered almost immediately.

 They offer the best blogging training courses, step by step, with both text and video.
 They are designed for newcomers with no online experience.
-Once your training is finished, there are endless other modules and videos available, on any topic of your choice.
+Once your training is finished, there are endless additional modules and videos available, on any topic of your choice.
 It’s truly blogging made simple.

 If you decide the premium membership is worth it (and I know you will…), it’s only $49 per month or $359 per year (a 40% savings).
 And no upsells.
 Their price hasn’t changed since 2005.